LumenYoung/LumenYoung/README.md

 Currently doing my Master Thesis!
 I want to explore the possibility to combine artificial intelligence to build better robots!

 In the meantime, I'm also a great enthusiatist to the open source software and linux.
 I'm a daily Archlinux user and like all sorts of fun stuff from self-hosting.
-I appreciate all the amazing open-source softwares, their tireless efforts enable me to bring back the controll of my data.
+I appreciate all the amazing open-source softwares, their tireless efforts enable me to enjoy all the convenience offered by modern softwares while maintaining a personal space that I can call my own.

 ### Studying